Chatbots are making serious waves in the marketing scene.

 - Take users to the full menu

 Remember shopping assistants?
-Those lovely people around to cater to your every whim, find your size and provide on-point suggestions?
+Those lovely people who’s catered to all your shopping needs, finding your size and providing on-point suggestions?

 You don’t see too many of them these days.

-Especially given the rise of online shopping, the retail experience is moving towards digital.
+Especially given the rise of online shopping, the retail experience is moving towards becoming completely digital.

 But retail, much like hospitality, is still an industry geared towards customer service.

-So even if people don’t want to physically shop or speak to people, they still want aid when finding the right section, size, or style.
+So even if people don’t want to physically shop or speak to people, they still want assistance when finding the right section, size, or style.

-Companies that use them can provide the same kind of tailored experience by helping customers find what they need, cross-sell purchases, and provide ideas and inspiration.
+Companies that use bots can provide the same kind of tailored experience by helping customers find what they need, cross-sell purchases, and provide ideas and inspiration.

-And, while it may seem that Chatbots are more beneficial to e-commerce companies, even brick-and-mortar businesses are finding Chatbots useful.
+And, while it may seem that they’re more beneficial to e-commerce companies, even brick-and-mortar businesses are finding them useful.

-But beyond that, brands can note from mobile bots like Mall of America’s Pepper.
+But beyond that, brands can learn from mobile bots like Mall of America’s Pepper.

-Pepper can give customers directions, answer inquiries on deals, gift recommendations, etc. recommend the malls top brands and gift items, etc.
+Pepper can give customers directions, answer inquiries on deals, gift recommendations, recommend the mall’s top brands and gift items, etc.

-Most retailers, however, will be closer to this examples.
+Most retailers, however, will be closer to the next examples.

-Makeups resident retail giant Sephora is a great example of what a Chatbot can do for you.
+Makeups resident retail giant Sephora is a great example of what a chatbot can do for your brand.

-Available on Kik and Facebook Messenger, Sephora built a bot that not only helps customers shop and purchase products, but provides inspiration and help.
+Available on Kik and Facebook Messenger, Sephora built one that not only helps customers shop and purchase products but also provides inspiration and help.

 Like most bots, it provides a one-to-one chat interface, as well as makeup tips, video clips, and makeup tutorials.

-Then, the bot can help users find any products used in that tutorial and suggest top-rated products in any category.
+They can also help users find any products used in that tutorial and suggest top-rated products in any category.

 If users are in-store, they can type in any product and instantly pull the product page and reviews (and even make purchases directly in the app).

 When launched, the app asks you to take a short quiz so it can better personalize product recommendations.
 This means that customers don’t have to waste time going through products that aren’t relevant to their needs.

 Key Takeaways: Pay attention to what your customers need.

-As for retail, a chatbot should offer the following basic capabilities:
+As for retail, a good example should offer the following basic capabilities: